NiclasvanEyk/keepac/README.md

 brew install niclasvaneyk/keepac/keepac
 ```

+> Note: You likely need to open a new shell instance after the installation succeeds in order for the completions to work properly

 ### From Source

 If you are not able to download and install a pre-built version, you may build one yourself by cloning this repository and running